FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 This is formalized using definitions of
 [Relevant Upper Bound](#relevant-upper-bound) and [Relevant Lower Bound](#relevant-lower-bound).

-The Relevant Upper Bound (for specific goal) is the smallest load classified as an Upper Bound.
+The Relevant Upper Bound (for specific goal) is the smallest Load classified as an Upper Bound.
 But the Relevant Lower Bound is not simply the largest among Lower Bounds.
 It is the largest load among loads that are Lower Bounds while also being smaller than the Relevant Upper Bound.